Updated Mar 01, 2026

 • Mobile App: Ideal for on-the-go diners making reservations

-• Both: Recommended for comprehensive coverage
+• Both: Recommended for comprehensive coverage—Adalo publishes to all three platforms from one build

 2. Set your app theme: